Have you tried the reverse sear steak oven to cast iron cooking method? It results in a perfectly cooked medium rare ribeye steak every time.

 The meat arrives frozen in a reusable cooler bag and box with dry ice.
 Once thawed, I like to use the reverse sear steak method to cook cuts like ribeye.

 I find the meat from Butcher Box is often fresher than what I buy at local grocery stores.
 Also, the price is very competitive especially considering the convenience of home delivery.

 You might be thinking that such convenience would come at a high price.
 But, it doesn’t with ButcherBox.
 It works out to be about $6.50 per meal.

-I also got a chance to try out the organic chicken in my family’s favorite recipe.
-Everyone loved the Filipino adobo chicken that I made with chicken thigh meat I received from ButcherBox.
+Also, I’ve been using organic chicken from ButcherBox in my family’s favorite recipe.
+Everyone loved the Filipino adobo chicken that I made with the chicken thigh in my last shipment.

 You may be wondering why you should move to grass fed beef.
-Is there grass fed meat benefits?
-Low carbers know grains fatten us up.
+As mentioned earlier, there are health benefits.
+And we know grains fatten people up.
 Well, this happens with livestock too!

 The meat from animals that are allowed to feed on grass end up with better nutrient content.
 Specifically, there’s a higher amount of omega-3 fatty acids although grass fed beef is more lean.

 Because there’s less fat in grass fed meats, the calories are lower.
 My reverse sear steak had just the right amount of fat and the flavor was so much better than what I get with a regular ribeye cut of beef.